 Retail Pricing Strategies

 Once you have clarity on what your products actually cost, look at how your competition prices their products to establish a benchmark for your price.
 As a retailer, you also need to examine your channels of distribution, such as online sales through your own website, via brick and mortar stores, and through other vendors.

-Before setting any pricing strategy, it's also useful to research what the market is willing to pay or has paid for your product and similar products.
+Before setting any pricing strategy, research what the market is willing to pay or has paid for your product and similar products.

 Many useful pricing strategies exist to tweak and refine your product prices, and each has its own particular set of circumstances.
 As you develop the best pricing model for your retail business, understand the ideal pricing strategy will depend on more than costs.
 It also depends on good pricing practices.

-You'll want to keep your markup high enough to allow price reductions and discounts, cover shrinkage (theft) and other anticipated expenses, and still achieve a satisfactory profit.
+Remember to keep your markup high enough to allow price reductions and discounts, cover shrinkage (theft,) and other anticipated expenses, in order to achieve a satisfactory profit.
 If you retain a varied product selection, you can use different markups for each product line if needed.

 The supplier may also suggest using an MSRP for your retail pricing that's higher than MAP.
 By pricing products with the suggested retail prices supplied by the vendor, it takes the retailer out of the decision-making process.
 An issue with using preset prices is that it doesn't allow a retailer to have any price advantage over the competition.

 Consumers have many choices and are generally willing to shop around to get the best price.
 Retailers considering a competitive pricing strategy need to provide outstanding customer service to stand above the competition.